Financial Information System

 Individual FIS accounts are required for all major programs and operations.
 Related activities within a department may be grouped together in a single FIS project, however, a separate accounting should be maintained by the department for each activity.
 A miscellaneous restricted fee project may be established to group low-volume, low-dollar, or non-repetitive activities.

 To request the establishment of a new FIS project, one copy of the "New Account Request Form" needs to be completed and submitted to the Division of Financial Services.
 A copy of this form and instructions for completion are in PPM Chapter 6030.430.
-Questions regarding the establishment of a new account for the completion of the form should be directed to the Financial Reporting and Asset Management section at (785) 532-1853.
+Questions regarding the establishment of a new account for the completion of the form should be directed to Financial Reporting at 785-532-1853.

 NOTE: These instructions and form are NOT applicable when requesting a project number for a Sponsored Project.
-Please contact Sponsored Programs at extension (785) 532-6207 regarding appropriate procedures.
+Please contact Sponsored Programs Accounting at 785-532-6207 regarding appropriate procedures.

 Program Cost Account Codes (PCA) are used to identify the type of activity.
 Only one PCA can be used for each project.
 These PCA codes identify the project by functional classifications outlined by the National Association of College and University Business Administration.
 Examples include instruction, research, public service, academic support, student services, institutional support, operation and maintenance of plant, scholarships and fellowships, auxiliaries, and independent operations.